vimeo/vimeo.php/README.md

 $response = $lib->replace('/videos/12345', '/home/aaron/Downloads/ada.mp4', false)
 ```

-# Upload or replace videos from the client
+## Upload or replace videos from the client

 To upload from the client, you will have to mix some server side, and client side API requests.
 We support two workflows, the first of which is much easier than the second.

 ### Simple POST uploads

 This workflow is well documented on Vimeo's developer site.
-You can read more here : https://developer.vimeo.com/api/upload#http-post-uploading.
+You can read more here: <https://developer.vimeo.com/api/upload#http-post-uploading>

 ### Streaming uploads

 Streaming uploads support progress bars, and resumable uploading.
 If you want to perform these uploads client side you will need to start with some server side requests.

 Read through the [Vimeo documentation](https://developer.vimeo.com/api/upload#http-put-uploading) first.
 Step 1 and 4 should be performed on the server, while step 2 and 3 can be performed on the client.
 With this workflow the video will never be transferred to your servers.

-# Upload videos from a url
+## Upload videos from a url

 Uploading videos from a public url (also called "pull uploads") uses a single, simple API call.